Moira Lawler, Chief Executive, Lifewise

 Mark is a member of the Labour Party and was a Member of Parliament from November 1996 – November 2008.
 He is of Pacific Island descent and has been active in New Zealand’s Pacific Islander community.
 He was National Manager of the Ministry of Pacific Island Affairs from April 2010 – October 2011 and Chief Advisor Strategic Relationships Auckland for the Ministry of Pacific Island Affairs from October 2011 – July 2014.

-Tayyaba Khan is Manager Community Connections for the Office of Ethnic Communities.
+Tayyaba Khan is Manager Community Engagement at the Office of Ethnic Communities.
 In her many avatars, Tayyaba has also been CEO of ChangeMakers Refugee Forum, and Operations Manager at CAGE, an independent UK-based advocacy organization.
 Most recently, Tayyaba has worked with the Splice team to connect people who live in Auckland’s city centre.

 Rohan MacMahon is the Strategy Director at Crown Fibre Holdings.
 He also leads the Auckland Street Choir, which he founded in 2015.
 Whether as a Lifewise Big Sleepout participant or as a Splicer who brings city-centre folks together over a joyful tune, Rohan believes in bringing about positive changes by working together in harmony.

 Hello my name is Amanda Bradley.
 I am the Community Services Manager for Lifewise.
 My Services include Lifewise Family Services, the Youth Transition to Adulthood services, Merge Café, and the Housing First programme.